 Yes this is legal.
 This is the nature of employment agencies.
 They provide you with the jobs, you provide them with the work to "sell" and they mark up your services the same as a retail store marks up its products for sale.

 No, the defendant does not have to be present for an emergency protective order under Oklahoma Law.
 The Protective Order can be issued by the court and it lasts until after the full hearing on a permanent protective order.
 The full hearing does allow for the defendant's presence.

 Contact the attorney that filed the bankruptcy paperowrk.
 If you don't know who that is, your husband should have paperwork identifying the Bankruptcy Trustee.
 Contact the trustee and ask what, if anything, is holding the process up.

-Oklahoma has specific child support tables that compute the accepted amount of child support according to relevant variables (i.e., number of children, each parent's income, etc.) The issue is if the calculation according to law would require you to pay more and your ex pushes the issue, you'll be...Read more »
+Oklahoma has specific child support tables that compute the accepted amount of child support according to relevant variables (i.e., number of children, each parent's income, etc.) The issue is if the calculation according to law would require you to pay more and your ex pushes the issue,...Read more »

 District Attorneys are licensed by the Oklahoma Supreme Court the same as any other attorney and must abide by the same rules of professional conduct.
 If you have a question about the conduct of any attorney, you can call the Oklahoma Bar Association for more information.
 (405) 416-7000 or...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.